|Hawaii State Sales Tax for 2016||Maximum Municipal Sales Tax|

 What is the Hawaii Sales Tax?

-Local governments in Hawaii are allowed to add a local sales tax of up to 0.712 percent on top of the HI state sales tax for all qualifying sales in their jurisdiction - so the actual sales tax paid on any purchase in Hawaii can be up to 4.712% depending on location.
+Local governments in Hawaii are allowed to add a local sales tax of up to 0.500 percent on top of the HI state sales tax for all qualifying sales in their jurisdiction - in practice, the actual sales tax paid on any purchase in Hawaii can be up to 4.5% depending on location.

 In place of a sales tax, Hawaii has a gross receipts tax levied on businesses which is, in many ways, much stricter then a standard sales tax.
 Hawaii allows vendors to pass the gross receipts tax on to the consumer, similar to a sales tax, but unlike a sales tax they cannot list it as a seperate charge on the receipt.
 The gross receipts tax is applicable to almost every type of transaction, including goods and services, and transactions for things such as groceries, medical services, and rent are subject to the tax (while they are exempt from the sales tax completely in many other states).
 Finally, tax-exempt non-profits, which are exempt from sales tax in many states, are not exempt from the Hawaii gross receipts tax.